khasanmv/Simple/README.md

-In this programm, I wanna solve the unique solution for pupils.
+In this program, I wanna solve the unique solution for pupils.